 Since 1884, Hotel Chelsea has stood as one of New York City's most iconic buildings, located in the heart of Chelsea on 23rd Street between 7th and 8th Avenues.
 What makes this building so historic are the many legendary and creative individuals that resided in the hotel throughout its years such as Jimi Hendrix, Andy Warhol, Bob Dylan, Mark Twain, Jeff Beck, Stanley Kubrick, Leonard Cohen, and so many more.

 In 2011, the hotel began renovations to bring the building back to its former glory as a luxury accommodation.
-During the renovation, Dean Gordon, who has spent many years as head repair technician and luthier at the hotel's resident guitar shop Chelsea Guitars was able to rescue a limited amount of incredible Civil War era pine wood that was being discarded.
-This wood is so remarkably valuable, with the deep resonances of history intact, that Dean felt he had been handed something very special indeed.
-So he set out to create a limited number of unique guitars coined as Chelsea Hotelecasters using the 135 year-old rescued Civil War era Chelsea pine in their construction.
+Dean Gordon, head repair technician and luthier at the hotel's resident guitar shop Chelsea Guitars, has collected Civil War era pine wood from dumpsters used during renovations to create a limited number of unique guitars coined as Chelsea Hotelecasters.

 "These guitars have a special connection to me - they are made of wood from the building I have been working in for nearly a decade and the building itself has such a rich history.
 I hope anyone who picks one of these guitars up understands they own a piece of New York City and that's really damn cool." – Dean Gordon